isabella232/livefyre.en/help/implementation/c-getting-started/c-implementation-process/c-using-livefyre.js-to-create-customize-and-use-apps-on-your-site.md

        ```

-       See [](c_about_apps.md#c_about_apps) for more information on specific Apps.
+       See [more information on specific Apps](c_about_apps.md#c_about_apps).
 It is recommended that you pin to the latest major version of the package (which can be found through [Livefyre.require](https://cdn.livefyre.com/packages.html)), to avoid unexpected broken integrations.

 Next: Add authentication to your site to enable your users to post comments.